What is a lumbar puncture?

 This is usually a very safe procedure.
-Some people experience headache, backache, or pain in the legs.
+Some people experience headache, backache or pain in the legs.
 This usually gets better by itself.
-There can be bleeding, especially if you are taking blood thinning medication.
+There can be bleeding, especially if you are taking blood thinning medicine.
 An infection is possible, but is very rare.
-If you have worsening headache, fever, or weakness in the legs, you should see a doctor urgently.
+If you have worsening headache, fever or weakness in the legs, you should see a doctor urgently.

 About lumbar puncture

-Visit the Lab Tests Online website for more information about lumbar punctures.
+Visit the Pathology Tests Explained website for more information about lumbar punctures.

 About surgical procedures